tobega/tailspin-v0/TailspinReference.md

 When untyped numbers or raw strings get assigned to a key, the [data dictionary](#data-dictionary) will convert them to tagged identifiers.

-Tagged identifiers will work well with raw strings or untyped numbers (the raw or untyped data will "morph" and acquire the tag).
+Tagged identifiers can "morph" back and forth to raw strings or untyped numbers.
+When assignment to a [keyed value](#keyed-values) happens, the tag is added and will remain when the value is accessed.
+In [matching](#matchers), a tagged value will lose the tag when the matcher is for a raw value, e.g. `<0..> // here the value is an untyped number` or `<'.*'> // here the value is a raw string`.
+Similarly, a raw value can gain a tag in matching when matching the tag definition, e.g. `<myTag> // here the string or number is tagged as myTag`.
+Note that defined types will not have tags when their representation type is not a raw string or untyped number.

-Numeric tagged identifiers cannot be used in arithmetic, however, so if you intend to use a number in arithmetic, give it a unit (or the scalar unit "1").
+Numeric tagged identifiers cannot be used in arithmetic, so if you intend to use a number in arithmetic, the recommendation is to give it a unit (or the scalar unit "1").

 Tagged identifiers do not mix with other tagged identifiers.
 Trying to assign or compare them with the wrong tag is an error.
 If you do need to compare in situations where there might be a tag mismatch, do a type check first, e.g. `<myTag ?($ <=$foo.myTag>)>` instead of just `<=$foo.myTag>`